talhacali/memory-allocators/README.md

 # memory-allocators
-This repository is a custom dynamic memory manager that I developed  but decided to not use for my ECS implementation.
+This repository is a custom dynamic memory manager that I developed for my ECS implementation.
 It is easy-to-use and has linear and pool allocator.
 The C++ version is C++17 and I used Boost.Test for unit testing.

 ## Example Usage
 ```C++